vedph/graphematics/README.md

 # POGO (Philology-Oriented Graphematics Ontology)

-Graphematics ontology oriented towards philology based on documents (such as European and Middle Eastern medieval manuscripts, inscriptions, papyri) created with pre-modern handwritten writing systems.
+An ontology including key concepts of graphematics (such as Grapheme, Allograph, Glyph).
+It is oriented towards digital philology based on the transcription documents (such as European and Middle Eastern medieval manuscripts, inscriptions, papyri) based with pre-modern handwritten writing systems.

 This ontology is **work in progress**: it is being actively developed as of summer 2020 by [Paolo Monella](http://www1.unipa.it/paolo.monella/) at the [VeDPH](https://unive.it/vedph), Venice Centre for Digital and Publich Humanities, at the Ca' Foscari University of Venice, Italy.